S-E-Team-3-Proton/Team-3-Photon/README.md

 | aneigh02  | Alec Neighbors |

 # Note 1: We increased the allotted VB memory to 8 GB
+# Note 2: The VB's audio seems to have issues with some Macs.
+When testing we found the audio does not work on an intel macbook.
+It is recommended to run this on a VB running on a windows machine.

 ## Running the Game
 To install the necessary packages navigate to the project directory and run: